 Rosh Hashanah and Yom Kippur do not make it onto this top-four list, despite the central role that the High Holy Days play within Judaism.
 Why?
 First, there is no big Christian holiday in September to balance them.
 Second, the whole tone of High Holy Day services is foreign to most Christians.
 If you haven't grown up with them, Rosh Hashanah and Yom Kippur are not easy to understand and appreciate.
 Somber self-reflection is seldom the theme at Christmas or Easter services.
 Third, there are few home-based customs in connection with the High Holy Days, so it's difficult to include young children in the observance.
 Finally, even though it's the one time of year that many Jews are drawn to services, the Jewish partner may not be able to articulate why the High Holy Days are meaningful to him/her, and it's hard to share what you can't talk about.

 So why bother with the High Holy Days?
-Because, even for the non-Jew, there can be meaning in the services and value in the exercise of self-reflection.
+Because, even for the partner of a different faith, there can be meaning in the services and value in the exercise of self-reflection.

 Through twenty-odd years of Rosh Hashanah, Kol Nidre and Yom Kippur services, I have grown to appreciate them.
 I see them now as an opportunity to take a break from the hectic demands of family and work, a time to look honestly at my goals and progress, my shortcomings and strivings.
 The cycle of High Holy Day services is a progression that offers me a chance to clear the dust, cobwebs and disorder from my mind, re-focus on my priorities, and start fresh.
 Rosh Hashanah and Yom Kippur give us a couple of family days without having to entertain, travel, shop, or even cook much.
 We can spend time together and, if we choose, take stock of where we've been and where we're going.